ElaJK01/ElaJK01/README.md

 ## Hi there 👋, my name is Ela
 I'm a Frontend Developer from Poland 🇵🇱 currently residing in Luxembourg 🇱🇺.

 I took my first steps in programming with Python and Django, but nearly three years ago, I shifted my focus to frontend development (React and React Native).
-I have worked on diverse projects that required continuous learning and skills development, including exploring new libraries such as Ramda.js, Styled-comonents, etc.
+I have worked on diverse projects that required continuous learning and skills development, including exploring new libraries such as Ramda.js, Styled-comonents, etc. I was also involved in projects related to web scrapping and data transformation.

 #### 🔭 I'm currently working on:
 * my old projects,